-Directly to transfer security
+Directly to the transfer security

 Learning transfer, training transfer - different terms, same meaning